mrcjkb/mrcjkb.github.io/posts/2023-01-10-luarocks-tag-release.markdown

 ```

 Whenever you push a tag (expected to adhere to [semantic versioning](https://semver.org/)),
-the workflow will...
+the workflow will:

-* Automatically fetch most of the relevant information (summary, license, ...) from GitHub.
+1. Automatically fetch most of the relevant information (summary, license, ...) from GitHub
-* Generate a rockspec for the release.
+2. Generate a rockspec for the release
-* Run a test to make sure LuaRocks can install your plugin locally.
+3. Run a test to make sure LuaRocks can install your plugin locally
-* Publish your plugin to LuaRocks
+4. Publish your plugin to LuaRocks
-* Run a test to verify that your plugin can be installed from LuaRocks.
+5. Run a test to verify that your plugin can be installed from LuaRocks

 If you need more flexibility, you can [specify additional inputs](https://github.com/marketplace/actions/luarocks-tag-release#inputs) or even use a [rockspec template](https://github.com/marketplace/actions/luarocks-tag-release#template).